FITeagle/fusecoplayground/source/accessingnodes.rst

 =====================

 Conceptionally, it should be possible to request resources using any SFA compliant tool.
-One example is the `jFed Probe Tool <http://jfed.iminds.be>`_ (tested with release 1388) and we assume that you've installed the binary and started it for example via command line::
+One example is the `jFed Experimenter GUI <http://jfed.iminds.be>`_ (tested with release 1536) and we assume that you've installed the binary and started it for example via command line::

-   java -jar jFed-probe-GUI.jar
+   java -jar jFed-experimenter-GUI.jar

 Software Configuration
 ======================

-Depending on the used client, you first need to configure the according testbed endpoints:
+Depending on the used client, you might first need to configure the according testbed endpoints:

 * SFA Aggregate Manager v3